 We encourage research to address these priority questions and welcome opportunities to collaborate.
 Please contact us at email@example.com for further information.

-BCT has established an annual award, the Vincent Weir Scientific Award to reward and encourage research on the conservation biology of bats by new researchers.
+The Vincent Weir Scientific Award is awarded to a PhD or MSc student at a UK-based institution who has made a significant contribution to research on the conservation biology of bats, to reward and encourage research on the conservation biology of bats by new researchers.

 Lack of knowledge is recognised as one of the major threats to the conservation of bats, so BCT aspires to engage in, support, commission and encourage work that will lead to a better future for bats.
 We aim to drive forward conservation research, and collaborate on scientific studies to inform the conservation of bat populations.